Reddit relationships – 3 tips to boost intimacy

 As we grow up, we learn what is acceptable and expected of us.

-We try to fit within these boundaries and hide away the sides of ourselves that we believe are not valued or accepted by others.
+We try to fit within these boundaries and hide away the sides of ourselves that others believe are not valued or accepted.

 Knowing how vital feeling connected and intimate is to our well-being, it seems we are out of balance and need to restore our ability to connect on an intimate level.